eliwilliamson/snake-charmer/site/content/work/biz-me.md

 ---
-title: Building a newsletter to 1 million weekly subscribers.
+headline: Building a newsletter to 1 million weekly subscribers.
 date: 2018-09-13 16:59:17 +0000
 bodyclass: biz-me
-client: Biz.me
+title: Biz.me
 website: biz.me
 featuredImageFile: "/img/biz-me.jpg"
 quote: Our experience with DUSK has been nothing short of stellar.
 Their design and